Indianapolis Marijuana Attorney Fighting Your Drug Charges

 - The sale or distribution of over 300 grams, or any amount sold to a minor, is classified as a Level 5 felony.

-Contact an Indianapolis Marijuana Attorney for a Consultation
+Contact an Indianapolis Marijuana Lawyer for a Consultation

 Though Indiana’s laws regarding marijuana use are harsh, the right legal defense can give you the best result possible.
 If this is your first offense, you may be able to obtain a “conditional release.”
 This is essentially a free pass – you may be required to do community service or attend a drug abuse class, but the offense will not go on your criminal record.